agoda-com/standards-c-sharp/docs/async/await-task-result.md

 ## Prefer `await task` over `task.Result`

 - To get the result of a task, prefer `await task` over `task.Result`.
 - `await` does not wrap the exception in an `AggregateException`, whereas `Task.Result` does.
-Ideally, we should never have to deal with `AggregateException` at all, unless we specifically want to.
+Ideally, we should never have to deal with an `AggregateException` at all.
 - We avoid accidentally blocking the thread. `Task.Result` blocks until the task has completed. `await` never blocks.
 - `Task.Result` and `Task.Wait` [can cause deadlocks](http://blog.stephencleary.com/2012/07/dont-block-on-async-code.html) in certain situations.